Introduction

 Open Borders Policy

-Increased Restrictions on Immigration
+Increased Restriction on Immigration

 Benefits for Immigrants

-Policies In-between
+Policies In-Between

-Many Americans support policies in between the ones outlined above, favoring generous but still restricted levels of immigration.
-For example, some support increasing the level of high-skilled immigrants, whereas the current system tends to favor family reunification.
 A widespread reform on both sides of the aisle is the mandatory nationwide implementation of E-Verify.
 This system allows businesses to verify a potential employee’s immigration status before hiring the individual.
-However, some in the business community and the agriculture community in particular say worker visa reforms must come ahead of an E-Verify requirement.
-The agriculture community faces hardship due to the slow visa processing times – immigrant agricultural workers frequently do not receive their authorization until after the growing season has passed.
+However, some members of the business community and the agriculture community maintain that worker visa reforms must come ahead of an E-Verify requirement.
+Immigrant agricultural workers frequently do not receive their authorization until after the growing season has passed.

-Securing the Border
+Challenge: Securing the Border

 Operational Control